Opportunities for Graduate Students

 Who should apply?

 We welcome inquiries from all passionate researchers who find our lab’s work interesting!
 We welcome individuals with interest broadly in areas of microbial genetics, ecology, host-genetics, epithelial biology and systems biology approaches.
-But really, if this skin microbiome-host-environment interaction stuff is exciting enough to get out of bed everyday and come to have fun in lab… Please reach out to me!
+But really, if this microbiome-host-environment interaction stuff is exciting enough to get out of bed everyday and come to have fun in lab… Please reach out to Aayushi!

 1. Lab priorities: Please review our lab vision and handbook.

-2. Career and professional development plan: We are committed to providing all trainees with a nurturing environment that fosters scientific creativity.
+3. Career and professional development plan: We are committed to providing all trainees with a nurturing environment that fosters scientific creativity.
 At the same time, I do not want anyone to lose sight of their long-term career goals.
 Every lab trainee will be required to complete a personal development plan to help strategize and ensure that you are taking steps towards career development.
 We will work towards personalizing this plan for your needs.

 4. Our research page provides a broad overview about our projects